San Agustin Center of Studies: The community

 On August 5, 1984, the first students arrived at the still unfinished Seminary.
-The six novices were joined by formators Fr.
-Arsenio Pioquinto and Fr.
-Rosalio Paderog.
-Several weeks later, Fr.
-Rogelio Obja-an and Fr.
-Melchor Mirador joined the group.
+The six novices were joined by formators Arsenio Pioquinto and Rosalio Paderog.
+Several weeks later, Rogelio Obja-an and Melchor Mirador joined the group.
 During this initial period there was not even a kitchen or a prayer room for use.

 A week after the blessing in November of the same year, the rest of the community including priests and seminarians transferred from San Agustin in Intramuros to the new home led by the Prior Provincial.

-The first rector of the seminary’s community was Fr.
-Mamerto Alfeche with Fr.
-Paderog as vice rector.
-Occupying the Fathers’ residence was the first Provincialate community composed by Fr.
-Eusebio Berdon, Prior Provincial; Fr.
-Melchor Mirador, Provincial Secretary, and Fr.
-Rogelio Objaan, Provincial Treasurer.
+The first rector of the seminary's community was Mamerto Alfeche with Paderog as vice rector.
+Occupying the Fathers’ residence was the first Provincialate community composed by Eusebio Berdon, Prior Provincial; Melchor Mirador, Provincial Secretary, and Rogelio Objaan, Provincial Treasurer.

 Others came.
 By the end of April 1985 the Rector left for Iloilo, leaving temporary management to the Vice Rector.

-Before the opening of the school year in 1985, Fr.
-Rodolfo Manaloto and Bro.
-Efren Obja-an, who were on study leave, arrived as working guests.
+Before the opening of the school year in 1985, Rodolfo Manaloto and Efren Obja-an, who were on study leave, arrived as working guests.

-On July 26, 1988, Fr.
-Paderog was appointed member of the ad hoc committee overseeing the construction of the novitiate house in Cebu; he eventually decided to be freed of his responsibilities as prior as he had too much to do.
-Fr.
+On July 26, 1988, Paderog was appointed member of the ad hoc committee overseeing the construction of the novitiate house in Cebu; he eventually decided to be freed of his responsibilities as prior as he had too much to do.
 Manaloto was appointed acting prior until the end of school year 1988–89, and on April 10, 1989, became full prior, continuing to be Master of professed and house treasurer.
 This left the community with only four members.

 To effect the resolution approved during the second Provincial Chapter which called for the transfer of the Provincialate to Cebu, the Provincialate Community was temporarily dissolved.
 The Prior Provincial and the Provincial Secretary were absorbed by the Basilica Community, and the Provincial Treasurer integrated himself with the seminary community.

 For most of the period from 1988 to 1992, formation work in the SACS was handled by a single person.

 The community has been involved in: outreach programs in depressed areas of Quezon City and at the home for the aged; participation in social movements meant to help alleviate the plight of the less fortunate, specially the victims of recent calamities such as fire, Mt.
 Pinatubo eruption, and similar among others; holding of retreat and recollections for the different lay groups; assisting the neighboring parishes of Project 6, San Francisco del Monte and San Lorenzo Ruiz; organizing the youth of the area and holding of daily masses where neighboring residents can attend.